Vector Search Guide¶

 Auto-Embedding via Index Options¶

-Uni can auto-generate embeddings on insert when you configure an embedding provider in the index options:
+Uni can auto-generate embeddings on insert when you configure an embedding alias in the index options:

 CREATE VECTOR INDEX doc_embed_idx